peckhams/stochastic_conflict_model/README.md

 Stochastic Conflict Model
 ========

-This stochastic model simulates the triggering of conflict in areas where "unrest" is high, and its subsequent spreading and/or resolution based on measures of local and nonlocal connectivity.
+This grid-based, stochastic model simulates the triggering of conflict in areas where "unrest" is high, and its subsequent spreading and/or resolution based on measures of local and nonlocal connectivity.
 This model has been written as a Python package that can be installed in a conda environment.

 There is also a Jupyter notebook (see notebook folder) which has a graphical user interface (GUI), with sliders and text boxes, for running the model.
 Instructions for installing the package are included in the notebook.
 Values from the GUI are written to the model's configuration file.
 Model output can also be visualized within the notebook with built-in graphics routines.
 The model can also be run at a Python command line or at a Unix prompt.